apache/spark/docs/scala-programming-guide.md

-In addition, each RDD can be stored using a different *storage level*, allowing you, for example, to persist the dataset on disk, or persist it in memory but as serialized Java objects (to save space), or even replicate it across nodes.
+In addition, each RDD can be stored using a different *storage level*, allowing you, for example, to persist the dataset on disk, or persist it in memory but as serialized Java objects (to save space), or replicate it across nodes, or store the data in off-heap memory in [Tachyon](http://tachyon-project.org/).
 These levels are chosen by passing a [`org.apache.spark.storage.StorageLevel`](api/core/index.html#org.apache.spark.storage.StorageLevel) object to `persist()`.
 The `cache()` method is a shorthand for using the default storage level, which is `StorageLevel.MEMORY_ONLY` (store deserialized objects in memory).
 The complete set of